-For many students our self-study LexBar Online Course combined with a traditional bar review program prepares them for the Virginia Bar Exam.
+For most students the self-study LexBar Online Course combined with a traditional bar review program prepares them for the Virginia Bar Exam.
 But some students benefit from the personal accountability and support that a private tutor provides.
-In addition to providing the online course, I also provide private tutoring to a (very) limited number of students in the Hampton Roads & Peninsula area of Virginia (my students often live in Newport News, Hampton, Suffolk, Norfolk, Chesapeake, or Virginia Beach).
-If you think you could benefit from one-to-one coaching, please read this page for full information.
+I provide private tutoring for a few students each exam period.

-Requirements for Bar Exam Private Tutoring
+General Information for Bar Exam Tutoring

 - We will meet weekly.
 Each session is at least one hour.
 Sometimes we’ll go up to two hours, depending on needs and recent performance.

 In general, I coach students to use interactive study strategies.
 I discuss and grade practice essays, analyze MBE practice, and assign customized weekly work.
 This helps students identify which legal topics and rules they need to memorize.
 Our weekly meetings are essentially coaching sessions.
 I’ll review all the work from the previous week, and make strategic decisions about how to spend your study time.

 Typically, I will serve as a private tutor for 1 to 3 people, per exam.
 I usually receive roughly 20-40 inquiries from students wanting a private tutor.
 I have to turn down many potential students, but I try to refer them to someone who might be able to help.

 You can learn more about me here.

 If you’re considering hiring a private tutor for the Virginia Bar Exam, here is how the process works:

 - Fill out our online Tutor Consultation Form, below.

 - After reviewing your responses, if I might be able to help, I’ll reach out to you by email.